fredhutchio/tfcb_2019/lectures/lecture09/README.md

 ## Reminders

 - Homework 3 (genomic data in R) is available through GitHub Classroom and is due Tuesday, October 28 at noon.
+Please add your questions to [this issue](https://github.com/fredhutchio/tfcb_2019/issues/21) or contact Kate for assistance.
 - We'll be working in Python in the next class; please make sure you have [Anaconda](https://github.com/fredhutchio/tfcb_2019/tree/master/software#python) installed, which includes Python, Jupyter notebooks and other packages we'll be using in later classes.
+- The regularly scheduled office hours (for fredhutch.io) don't seem to be workable or necessary for most folks!
+If you would like assistance with homework or course material, please let Kate (or Katie) know, and we'd be happy to meet you before (or after) class (the syllabus/README for this repo has been updated accordingly).

 ## Tutorial